The Ultimate In Birding Tours

 Next, we will travel onwards to the rugged, partly-forested mountains of Shanxi province, famous for its spectacular Brown Eared Pheasants.
 Also here we may well see the strange Beijing Babbler, Yellow-streaked Warbler and Plain (or Père David’s ) Laughingthrush

-Finally, we will travel to Inner Mongolia and the adjacent Baicheng region in Jilin Province in southern Manchuria.
-Here the scrubby grasslands still harbour the critically endangered and little-known Jankowski’s Bunting, a species which has been seen by very few birders, as well as Turkestan Short-toed Lark and Pallas’s Reed Warbler.
+Finally, we will travel to eastern Inner Mongolia and the adjacent Baicheng region in Jilin Province in southern Manchuria.
+Here the scrubby grasslands still harbour the critically endangered and little-known Jankowski’s Bunting, a species which has been seen by very few birders, as well as Turkestan Short-toed Lark and Pallas’s Reed Bunting.

 Walking: The walking effort during our Eastern China tour is mostly easy, occasionally moderate.